ToxicFrog/ngasm/selfhosted/README.md

 the assembler to take advantage of those new features without changing the actual functionality of the assembler.

+The three file types contained herein are:
+- `.asm`: the source code for that version of the assembler
+- `.hex`: the ROM image generated from the source code, in `xxd` format
+- `.md`: the documentation for that version of the assembler

+If a given version has no `.md` file, that means the behaviour, and thus the documentation, hasn't changed since the previous version.

 ## 00 - Simple Assembler (nandgame syntax)

 This is the first version of the assembler.
 It's designed to be straightforward